KILIMANJARO KIDS COMMUNITY

 CHILDREN OF THE KKC

 Africa has a significant amount of orphaned and homeless children.
 Medical care is marginal and often parents are lost to illness and injury.
 In some cases, the parents are still alive but live in such poverty that they cannot afford to care for their children.
-There are 15 beautiful, smiling children at the KKC ranging from seven to twelve years old.
+There are 32 beautiful, smiling children at the KKC ranging from six to eighteen years old.
 This family provides education, family life, and opportunities to children who would otherwise go without it.
-Many of them came to us as brothers and sisters and now they are joined as one big happy family.

 Abel